Join the Great Dane Care Newsletter!

 While $22.60 isn’t a monstrous saving, the “use it or lose it” nature of the wellness plan can act as a good incentive to take good care of your Great Dane throughout the year.

-Using the same options previously mentioned, I also requested quotes from AKC Pet Insurance, PetsBest, HealthyPaws, and Petplan.
+I also requested quotes from AKC Pet Insurance, PetsBest, HealthyPaws, and Petplan using the same options previously mentioned for my dog.

-Realizing that the cost of coverage could vary with age, I ran the quotes multiple times with different ages.
+Realizing that the cost could vary with age, I ran the quotes multiple times with different ages.
 I chose 1, 3, and 5 years of age as the incremental age values.

 All other factors remained the same.